-A taxable stipend
+- A taxable stipend

-A tax-free reimbursement arrangement
+- A tax-free reimbursement arrangement

 How Does a Taxable Stipend Work?

-With a taxable stipend, employees receive the money whether or not they actually purchase health insurance, and the employee's monthly contributions are typically added to his or her paycheck.
-At the end of the year, employees receive a form showing the amount of their stipend that they should report as income on their personal income tax return.
+Employees receive the money whether or not they actually purchase health insurance, and the employer's monthly contributions are typically added to the employee’s paycheck.
+At the end of the year, employees receive a form showing the amount of their stipend, which they must report as income on their personal income tax return.

 How Does a Tax-Free Reimbursement Arrangement Work?

-Can I Just Pay for Employees’ Health Insurance Directly?
+Can I Pay for Employees’ Health Insurance Directly?